Adolescent

 Bullying can

 even be directed at things.
-In damaging property, the adolescent receives
+In damaging property, a person receives

 the satisfaction of feeling more powerful than something else.
 Its

-as if the adolescent is thinking, in his or her
+as if that person is thinking, in his or her

 unconscious logic, My parents have injured my